rjalic/tips-and-snips/postgresql/in-vs-equals-with-enums.md

 Execution time: 18113.917 ms
 ```

-Pseudo explain analyse for the `in` operator:
+Pseudo explain analyse for the `IN` operator:

 ```
 Group Aggregate